SamWindell/Signet/docs/usage.md

 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 ## remove-silence
 #### Description:
-Silence-remover: removes silence from the start or end of the file(s).
+RemoveSilence: removes silence from the start or end of the file(s).
 Silence is considered anything under -90dB, however this threshold can be changed with the --threshold option.